TwelfthDoctor1/TD1-TS4-Scriptology/README.md

 ### What is this repository?

-This repository is meant for Sims 4 Modders to use my released code for their own use [under MIT License].
+This repository is meant for Sims 4 Modders to use my released code for their own use [under MIT License] or to refer to the TDESCs for addons for TD1 Mods.

 The codes released here as Open Source comes from my works from various mod project that I have worked on.
 Feel free to use these codes as part of your own code.

 #### If you require further assistance, refer to the [Discord Server](https://discord.gg/waHpcSHZwb).